-Each 5-credit lecture module will be examined separately in the relevant end of semester examination period, with the exception of PYU33C01 and PYU33P15 which are assessed entirely by continuous assessment.
-If the module is examined 100% by examination, four questions will be offered, and students are required to answer two questions.
+Each 5-credit lecture module will be examined separately in the relevant end of semester examination period, with the exception, e.g., of PYU33C01 which is assessed entirely by continuous assessment.
 In cases where the module is taught in two parts, students must answer one question relating to each of the two parts of the module.